Faith Domergue: Personal life

 In 1942, Domergue began an intermittent relationship with Howard Hughes.
 After she discovered that Hughes was also seeing Ava Gardner, Rita Hayworth, and Lana Turner, the couple broke up in 1943.
-She later described those experiences in her 1972 book My Life with Howard Hughes.

 On January 28, 1946, Domergue married bandleader Teddy Stauffer at the San Diego Superior Courthouse.
 On October 8, 1947, hours after divorcing Stauffer in Ciudad Juárez, she married director Hugo Fregonese there.
-Their first child, Diana Maria, was born on January 1, 1949, in Buenos Aires.
-Their second child, John Anthony, was born on August 22, 1951, in Los Angeles.
-John, who became an urban planner, died on what would have been his mother's 94th birthday.
 The couple separated twice before Domergue was granted an uncontested divorce on June 24, 1958.
+Domergue and Fregonese had two children: Their first child, Diana Maria, was born on January 1, 1949, in Buenos Aires, and their second child, John Anthony, was born on August 22, 1951, in Los Angeles.
+John, who later became an urban planner, died on his mother's birthday in 2018 at his Portland, Oregon home.

 In 1966, she married director Paolo Cossa, with whom she remained until his death in 1992.
 Despite the divorces, Domergue remained a practicing Roman Catholic.